-This year the Oregon Sea Grant Scholars Program is focused on broadening participation and diversity by restructuring our recruitment and review processes.
+The Oregon Sea Grant Scholars Program has focused on broadening participation and diversity by restructuring our recruitment and review processes to be more equitable.
 Our intent is to be more inclusive of applicants from various cultural, ethnic, and socioeconomic backgrounds with unique lived experiences, skills and interests; including applicants that may have had fewer opportunities in the marine and coastal field.
 In line with the initiative, applicants will have the opportunity to demonstrate how their experience with diverse stakeholder groups and communities might apply to this scholarship, and how they think this scholarship will advance their long-term career goals.

 The Robert E. Malouf Studies Scholarship is for graduate students – enrolled in a Masters/professional or Ph.D. program in any discipline at any college or university physically located in Oregon – whose emphasis of study is marine-related.
 Student’s research must align with Oregon Sea Grant’s mission and focus on Oregon’s coastal communities and ecosystems.
 Masters/professional degree students must be in the first year, or just beginning the second year, of their degree program at the time of award (September 2018).
 Ph.D. students can be in the first, second, or just beginning the third year of their degree program at the time of award (September 2018).
 If you are unsure of your eligibility, we encourage you to contact Mary Pleasant at Oregon Sea Grant before putting your application together to discuss and clarify your eligibility: email@example.com.
 If you have applied before, did not receive the scholarship, and are still within the eligibility requirements, we recommend applying again.
 Students of color, American Indians, non-traditional students, and those from other diverse backgrounds are strongly encouraged to apply.